MidwestAccessCoalition/twilio-verify-devise/README.md

 > **To use this feature, you need to enable it in your [Twilio Console](https://www.twilio.com/console/authy/applications)**

-Once you have enabled generic authenticator tokens, you can enable this in devise-authy by modifying the Devise config file `config/initializers/devise.rb` and adding the configuration:
+Once you have enabled generic authenticator tokens, you can enable this in twilio-verify-devise by modifying the Devise config file `config/initializers/devise.rb` and adding the configuration:

 ```
 config.authy_enable_qr_code = true